-Our Audit Committee consists, of William Federici, Fabio Buttignon and Fabrizio Bonanni.
+Our Audit Committee consists of William Federici, Fabio Buttignon and Fabrizio Bonanni.
 Mr. Federici serves as the chairman of the Audit Committee.
-Our board determined that all members of our Audit Committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the corporate governance rules.
-Our board determined that Mr. Buttignon is an audit committee financial expert as defined by the SEC rules and has the requisite financial experience as defined by the corporate governance rules.
-Further, Mr. Buttignon is a certified accountant and in such capacity registered with the Italian Registry of Statutory Auditors.
+Our board determined that all members of our Audit Committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the NYSE corporate governance rules.
+Our board determined that Fabio Buttignon and William Federici are both audit committee financial experts as defined by the SEC rules and have the requisite financial experience as defined by the NYSE corporate governance rules.
+Further, Mr. Buttignon is a certified accountant and, in such capacity, is enrolled with the Italian Registry of Statutory Auditors.

-Our board determined that each member of our audit committee is "independent" as such term is defined under Italian Law, it being understood that a director cannot qualify as independent (and therefore, cannot be an audit committee member) if any of the following applies: (i) being interdict, incapacitated, bankrupt, or convicted of an offence that implies the interdiction, even temporary, from public offices, or the inability to exercise managerial offices; (ii) being the spouse, relatives and relatives-in-law within the fourth degree of directors of the company, the directors themselves, the spouse, relatives and relatives-in-law within the fourth degree of the companies controlled by the concerned company, of the companies that control it and of those subject to common control; and (iii) being linked to the company or to the companies controlled by it or to the companies that control it or to those subject to common control by an employment relationship or by an ongoing relationship of consultancy or paid work, or by other relationships of a financial nature that compromise their independence.
+Our board determined that each member of our Audit Committee is "independent" as such term is defined under Italian Law, it being understood that a director cannot qualify as independent (and, therefore, cannot be an Audit Committee member) if any of the following applies: (i) being interdict, incapacitated, bankrupt, or convicted of an offense that implies the interdiction, even temporary, from public offices, or the inability to exercise managerial offices; (ii) being the spouse, relatives and relatives-in-law within the fourth degree of directors of the company, the directors themselves, the spouse, relatives and relatives-in-law within the fourth degree of directors of the companies controlled by the concerned company, of the companies that control it and of those subject to common control; and (iii) being linked to the company or to the companies controlled by it or to the companies that control it or to those subject to common control by an employment relationship or by an ongoing relationship of consultancy or paid work, or by other relationships of a financial nature that compromise their independence.

-Our Audit Committee is compliant with applicable rules and regulations of the SEC and requirements with respect to its composition, expertise requisites and functioning.
+Our Audit Committee is compliant with applicable rules and regulations of the SEC and NYSE corporate governance rules as well as Italian Law requirements with respect to its composition, expertise requisites and functioning.